sm00thindian/f1-insights/README.md

 4. Create project scaffolds: `briefcase create` (for all platforms) or `briefcase create android` for Android.
 5. For live mode: Get OpenF1 credentials (paid account for real-time) at https://tally.so/r/w2yWDb.
 6. Rename `.env.example` to `.env` and fill in credentials (optional for historical).
+7. For elevation profiles: Add GOOGLE_API_KEY to .env (optional; from console.cloud.google.com).

 ## Usage
 - **Development Mode**: `briefcase dev` (runs on desktop for testing).